hristo-vrigazov/CarND-Vehicle-Detection/README.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](https://youtu.be/sJHEa_ej6hU).
 This is using YOLO.

 ####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and
-some method for combining overlapping bounding boxes.
+Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I filtered false positives (and improved the performance of the classifier) by searching at smaller number of scales.
+Here is an example of searching in 8 scales, equally distributed in [1, 2].

+![alt text][8scales_test]

+Now an example of the same image searching in 8 scales, equally distributed in [1, 2] (as the code is in the submission):
+It is clearly visible that false positives were eliminated.

+![alt text][4scales_test]

-I recorded the positions of positive detections in each frame of the video.
+To combine overlapping bounding boxes, I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap, see `create_heatmap` in `utils.py`.
 I filtered false positives by thresholding that map to identify vehicle positions in the `threshold_heatmap` method.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap in the `get_cars` method.
 I then assumed each blob corresponded to a vehicle.
 I constructed